ucb-sts/sts/CONTRIBUTE.md

 This section explains how to deal with bugs you find in STS.

 * You can help report bugs by filing them [here](http://github.com/ucb-sts/sts/issues)
-* Make sure to search for existing bug reports before issuing a new one.
+* Make sure to search for existing bug reports before filing a new one.
 * When filing a bug, please include the following information:
 ** Is bug is reproducible?
 ** Is it reproducible in other environments?
 ** What are the steps to reproduce?

 * Feel free to update or remove duplicate bug reports as well.

 # Still have questions?